Ballpark Roadtrip: Turner Field

 Atlanta is a beautiful city, clean with friendly people.
 Same goes for Turner Field for the first game I attended.

 The kid's area called the "Scouts Alley" just inside the main gate is well done and offers many food choices and the team store.
-I wandered around park taking photos during batting practice with no problems.
+I wandered around the park taking photos during batting practice with no problems.
 Many ushers welcomed me to Braves Country.
 The ushers and many of the concessions staff were polite and friendly.

 The stadium is nice, reminded of Oriole Park at Camden Yards and Progressive Field in style.
 But it lacked some of the character those two parks have.
-I really was not impressed by park, perhaps because I have found the three of the best and a few of the worst already.
+I really was not impressed by the park, perhaps because I have found the three of the best and a few of the worst already.
 So many parks are just in between now.
 Many now borrow ideas and styles from other parks.

 Players are easy to access for autograph seekers as the seats are close to the field to see the action.
 I was surprised by how the maintenance was not kept up in some areas on the field level.
 Many seats were rusty and walking areas had paint peeling up and were chipping.
-It reminded of Sunlife Stadium in Miami.
+It reminded me of Sunlife Stadium in Miami.

 The view of the field was great where I sat eight rows up from the field level.
-I could see all the action on field.
+I could see all the action on the field.
 Many Braves fans were friendly even after they realized I was not a Braves fan.
 Despite a late Braves rally, many fans had cleared out to beat traffic.
 Many Met fans stayed to the end by the visitors' dugout in the Mets 4-3 win.

-Getting out of the stadium was bit of a headache, no wonder people left early.
+Getting out of the stadium was a bit of a headache, no wonder people left early.
 Traffic was tight until you got on the highway.

-The second day I went on a tour of park.
+The second day I went on a tour of the park.
 When I arrived at the entrance where the tour started wearing a Mets hat and shirt, I was greeted by a rude staff member who I later observed the same staff member being more hospitable towards fans wearing Braves gear.

 The Braves Museum Hall of Fame and Museum is excellent, much better than what other organizations have.
-Great artifacts and photos, while in the museum the tour guide leader was asked about the Braves days in Boston and what stadium did they played.
+Great artifacts and photos, while in the museum the tour guide leader was asked about the Braves days in Boston and what stadium they played.
 He did not know the answer.

-Walking around the park before the game with the Mets hat gear, I was harassed by a supervisor about walking taking photos.
+Walking around the park before the game with the Mets hat gear, I was harassed by a supervisor about walking and taking photos.
 I said hello to an usher who was friendly the night before, who remarked with some haste in her voice, "You're a Mets fan!"

 The game was delayed by rain twice and ended after midnight.
 The Braves staff cleared fans from the field level before the start of the game.
 An amazing display of thunder and lightning and was soon followed by heavy rain and a hail storm as you heard oh's and ah's from fans in the covered areas.